Late antiquity: Sculpture and art

 The stylistic changes characteristic of late-antique art mark the end of classical Roman art and the beginnings of medieval art.
-As a complicated period bridging Roman art and later medieval styles (such as that of the Byzantines), the late-antique period saw a transition from the classical idealized realism tradition (largely influenced by ancient Greek art) to the more iconic, stylized art of the Middle Ages.
-Unlike classical art, late-antique art does not emphasize the beauty and movement of the body, but rather hints at a spiritual reality behind its subjects.
-Additionally, mirroring the rise of Christianity and the collapse of the Western Roman Empire, painting and freestanding sculpture gradually fell from favor in the commissioning/artistic community.
+As a complicated period bridging Roman art and later medieval styles (such as that of the Byzantines), the late-antique period saw a transition from the classical idealised realism tradition (largely influenced by ancient Greek art) to the more iconic, stylised art of the Middle Ages.
+Unlike classical art, late-antique art does not emphasise the beauty and movement of the body, but rather hints at a spiritual reality behind its subjects.
+Additionally, mirroring the rise of Christianity and the collapse of the Western Roman Empire, painting and freestanding sculpture gradually fell from favour in the commissioning/artistic community.
 Replacing them were greater interests in mosaics, architecture, and relief sculpture.

 As the soldier-emperors such as Maximinus Thrax emerged from the provinces in the 3rd century, they introduced their own regional influences and artistic tastes.
 For example, artists jettisoned the classical portrayal of the human body for one that was more rigid and frontal.
 This is markedly evident in the combined porphyry Portrait of the Four Tetrarchs (c.
 300), now in Venice.
 With these stubby figures clutching each other and their swords, all individualism, naturalism, Roman verism, and Greek idealism diminish.
 The Arch of Constantine (constructed between 312 and 315) in Rome, which re-used earlier classicising reliefs together with ones in the new style, shows the contrast especially clearly.
-In nearly all artistic media, simpler shapes were adopted and once-natural designs were abstracted.
-Additionally, hierarchy of scale overtook the preeminence of perspective and other classical models for representing spatial organization.
+In nearly all artistic media, simpler shapes were adopted, and once-natural designs were abstracted.
+Additionally, hierarchy of scale overtook the preeminence of perspective and other classical models for representing spatial organisation.

 From c.
 300 Early Christian art began to create new public forms, which now included sculpture (previously distrusted by Christians as it was so important in pagan worship).
 Sarcophagi carved in relief had already become highly elaborate, and Christian versions adopted new styles, showing a series of different tightly-packed scenes rather than one overall image (usually derived from Greek history-painting) as was the norm.
 Soon the scenes were split into two registers, as in the Dogmatic Sarcophagus (320 to 350) or the Sarcophagus of Junius Bassus of c.
 359 (the last of these exemplifying a partial revival of classicism).